johannas-kram/JavaUno-Online-Backend/readme.md

 * A valid token must be provided to create a game
 * Token is given via post field 'token'
 * Every authorized person should have their own token
-* frontend with this feature (enabled or disable) is not compatible with backend without the feature
 * Token-Syntax: 2 random youtube-video-id-like strings, separated by a dot
   * Example token: Dsnmn7Twqd1.j8yZ15Ji210
 * Creation and storing of tokens on backend-server